Fire Breaks Out At Metal Recycling Center In Downtown Sacramento

 Details on what caused the fire are unknown at this time.

-The West Sac Fire Department and Sacramento Metro Fire were on the scene assisting with the fire fight.
+The Folsom Fire Department, West Sac Fire Department and Sacramento Metro Fire were on the scene assisting with the firefight.

 CBS13 will bring your more on this story as it continues to develop.